ansible/awx/docs/docsite/rst/userguide/execution_environments.rst

 2. In the **Paths to expose to isolated jobs** field of the Job Settings page, using the current example, expose the path as such:

 .. image:: ../common/images/settings-paths2expose-iso-jobs.png
+   :alt: Jobs Settings page showing Paths to expose to isolated jobs field with defaults

 .. note::

 	The ``:O`` option is only supported for directories.
 It is highly recommended that you be as specific as possible, especially when specifying system paths.
 Mounting ``/etc`` or ``/usr`` directly have impact that make it difficult to troubleshoot.